How do I redeem my voucher? For which dates is it valid?

 Up to 60 days prior to departure*

-You may postpone your trip up to 60 days prior to departure with no fees or penalties.
+You may postpone or modify your trip up to 60 days prior to departure with no fees or penalties.

 You will have the option to:

-Between 59 and 30 days prior to departure
+Less than 60 days prior to a departure*

 For more information on our Travel Cancellation Policy please Click Here.